Sunuba/PHPChainOfResponsibilityPattern/README.md

 ifs checking logic in a row, it could be a good idea to use chain of responsibility pattern.
 Let's assume that we are writing a software for ATM to handle money.
 For example, a person comes to an ATM and want to get cash amount of 125, currency is not important at this time.
-We have the following nominal inside ATM:
+We have the following nominal inside ATM or any other exchange types.
+We will apply Strategy Pattern here in order to switch between exchange types without changing anything inside Client class.
+So, nominal values are:

 - 100
 - 50